StatisticsNZ/simplevis/README.md

 ### Purpose

-`simplevis` is a package of `ggplot2` wrapper functions that aim to make visualisation easier with less brainpower and typing required.
+`simplevis` is a package of `ggplot2` wrapper functions that aims to make visualisation easier with less brainpower and typing.

 ### Installation